Benjamin Millepied: Paris Opera Ballet, 2014–2016

 In January 2013, the Paris Opera Ballet announced that Millepied had accepted the position of director of dance.
 He officially succeeded Brigitte Lefèvre on 15 October 2014.

 During his time at the Paris Opera Ballet, Millepied brought in William Forsythe as an associate choreographer and collaborator on the new Academy, an in-house training program for choreographers.
 Millepied's first season opened with a celebrity-filled gala that raised over a million euros.
-He also established a digital platform for new work and organized dancer exchanges with the Mariinsky and American Ballet Theater.
+He also established a digital platform for new work and organized dancer exchanges with the Mariinsky and American Ballet Theatre.

-Relève, a ballet documentary by Thierry Demaizière and Alban Teurlai featuring Millepied as he mounts his first production as director of the Paris ballet, premiered in France on Canal+ in December 2015.
-As Reset, it later had its North American premiere at the Tribeca Film Festival.
+Reset, a ballet documentary by Thierry Demaizière and Alban Teurlai, featured Millepied as he mounted his first production as director of the Paris Opera ballet.
+It premiered in France on Canal+ in December 2015.
+It later had its North American premiere at the Tribeca Film Festival.

 Millepied resigned from the Paris Opera Ballet on 4 February 2016 and was succeeded by Aurélie Dupont.

 Other activities

 Millepied has commissioned and collaborated with contemporary composers including David Lang, Nico Muhly, Thierry Escaich, Daniel Ott, and Philip Glass.
 The Jerome Robbins Trust and Foundation has underwritten Millepied's work and donors include philanthropists Anne Bass and Arlene Cooper.

 In 2001, Millepied's dancing was motion-captured for the animated children's film Barbie in the Nutcracker, along with that of other New York City Ballet dancers.
 His dancing was again captured for the 2003 Barbie film Barbie of Swan Lake.

 In 2009, he served as choreographer for Black Swan, a psychological thriller directed by Darren Aronofsky which stars Natalie Portman and Mila Kunis as ballet dancers in New York City.
 He also danced and appeared in the film.
 In 2010, he was the leading man in a short film co-directed by Asa Mader and starring Léa Seydoux, called Time Doesn't Stand Still.

 In 2012, Millepied founded The Amoveo Company, a multimedia production company and art collective.
-He has directed a number of short films in collaboration with various artists, including Mark Bradford, Philip Glass, IO Echo, Zeds Dead, and Lil Buck.
+He has directed a number of short films in collaboration with various artists, including Mark Bradford, Philip Glass, Io Echo, Zeds Dead, and Lil Buck.

 On the invitation of Los Angeles Music Center board member and TV host Nigel Lythgoe, Millepied was a guest judge on the dance competition show So You Think You Can Dance on 22 August 2012.

 In 2014, Millepied became the Artistic Advisor of the new Dance Academy at the Colburn School in Downtown Los Angeles, joining fellow former-principal dancers with the New York City Ballet, Jenifer Ringer and James Fayette.